Rhonda McDonda

 He like acknowledges.
 This land is my land.

 It started out as an answer song to something.
 I don't remember what.

-And then he fiddled with it and then just turned it into its own thing.
+fiddled with it and then just turned it into its own thing.
 Good for him.

 Good for him.

-Woody Goo3.
+Woody Goofy.

 That's nice.
+Yeah.

 And then Bob Dylan goes and visits him in the hospital.
 Yep.

 Who's a more famous Woody?
-Woody Got Three?
+Woody Got three?
 Woodpecker.
 Harrelson.

 Woodpecker.
 Harrelson.

-Alan.
+Allen.
 Or

 Or Woodman.
 The Woodban.